FeatureByte vs MLflow

 - How much does it cost?

-- FeatureByte offers a freemium pricing model with paid plans for advanced features.
+- FeatureByte offers a free tier and paid subscription plans for teams with additional features.

 - Does it have a free plan?

-- Yes, FeatureByte has a free plan with basic features.
+- Yes, FeatureByte provides a free plan suitable for individuals and small projects.

 - What integrations does it support?